 Memory Foam with Cooling Additives

 Minerals like graphite and copper, known for being good conductors of heat, are added to memory foam to help in dissipating body heat.
 Additives like these enable you to sleep cool through the night.
+Copper is also antimicrobial, which can be a helpful feature inside a hypoallergenic mattress.

 What Is a Spring Mattress?